 Many people involved in an automobile collision believe that the insurance company for the other driver will pay to repair their vehicle, pay for their medical bills and compensate them for their injuries and lost wages, without any proof of fault.

 This is simply not the case.
 In Arizona, an injured person must first prove fault on the part of the other driver.
 In addition, they must prove that the negligence caused the injuries and damages suffered.
-This means your car accident lawyers must be prepared to bring your case to trial if negotiations to resolve the matter are unsuccessful.
+This means your Tucson car accident lawyer must be prepared to bring your case to trial if negotiations to resolve the matter are unsuccessful.

 Sport Utility Vehicles (SUVs) have become one of the most popular vehicles on the road today.
 According to the National Highway Safety and Transportation Administration (NHTSA), among all types of passenger vehicles, SUVs had the largest increase (6%) in registrations.